syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-App-Service-Windows.md

 {% endhighlight %}
 {% endtabs %}

-Step 8: Steps to [publish](https://help.syncfusion.com/document-processing/pdf/conversions/html-to-pdf/net/convert-html-to-pdf-in-azure-app-service-windows#steps-to-publish-as-azure-app-service-on-windows) as Azure App Service on Windows
+Step 8: Refer the steps to [publish](https://help.syncfusion.com/document-processing/pdf/conversions/html-to-pdf/net/convert-html-to-pdf-in-azure-app-service-windows#steps-to-publish-as-azure-app-service-on-windows) as Azure App Service on Windows

 Step 9: Open the created web app service in the Azure portal.
 Go to Settings -> Configuration -> Platform settings and change the platform to 64-bit.
 ![Platform Configuration](Azure_images/Azure-app-service-windows/Configuration.png)